 First held in 1993, L’Etape (as it is commonly known) gives riders the opportunity to ride a stage of the Tour de France, on 100% closed roads, and with roadside aid stations and mechanical assistance.
 The course follows exactly the same route as the Tour de France peloton.
-This is because L’Etape (or ‘The Stage’) always follows the route of a chosen stage from that year’s Tour de France!
+Hence the name L’Etape.
+L’Etape, or ‘The Stage follows exactly the route of a stage chosen from that year’s Tour de France!

 The Etape usually takes place in June or July, each year.
 This means that Tour fanatics get to ride an authentic Tour de France stage route within weeks (and sometimes even before) the professional peloton.
 The Etape is usually held in the Pyrenees or French Alps, and is no stranger to some of the most famous peaks to ever appear on the tour, including the Col du Galibier, Col d’Aubisque, Mont Ventoux or the Col du Tourmalet.
 Around 15,000 riders, from countries all over the world, test themselves against the Etape du Tour each year.
 This, endlessly popular, event usually sells out in a matter of days.
 But, as an Official Tour Operator for the Etape du Tour, Sports Travel International can guarantee your place on the start-line, long after general sale entries run out.